-- 7. Plaintiff brings this action pursuant to 42 U.S.C. §§ 1983 and 1988 to redress the deprivation, under the color of state law, of their rights under the First and Fourteenth Amendments to the U.S. Constitution. - 8.
-This Court has subject matter jurisdiction to hear Plaintiff's claims pursuant to 28 U.S.C. §§ 1331, 1343, and 1357. - 9.
+- 8. Plaintiffs bring this action pursuant to 42 U.S.C. §§ 1983 and 1988 and 52 U.S.C. §§ 20510 and 10101(d) to redress the deprivation, under the color of state law, of their rights under the First and Fourteenth Amendments to the U.S. Constitution, the NVRA, and the Civil Rights Act of 1964. - 9.
+Plaintiffs sent Secretary Hobbs detailed written notices of these violations of the NVRA on April 7, 2022, and she failed to correct the violations alleged herein within 90 days.
+Plaintiffs therefore have a private right of action under 52 U.S.C. § 20510(b) to enforce the NVRA.
+Exhibit A contains the original notice provided to Secretary Hobbs and all correspondence between the parties thereafter. - 10.
+This Court has subject matter jurisdiction to hear Plaintiffs' claims pursuant to 28 U.S.C. §§ 1331, 1343, and 1357. - 11.
 This Court has jurisdiction over the Secretary of State, as she is sued in her official capacity as an elected official in Arizona.
-Further, the Secretary works and resides in the State of Arizona. - 10.
+Further, the Secretary works and resides in the State of Arizona. - 12.
 This Court has jurisdiction over the Attorney General, as he is sued in his official capacity as an elected official in Arizona.
-Further, the Attorney General works and resides in the State of Arizona. - 11.
-This Court has jurisdiction over the County Recorder Defendants, as they are sued in their official capacities as elected officials in Arizona, and they work or reside in the State of Arizona.

-- 12. Venue is proper under 28 U.S.C. § 1391(b) because a substantial part of the events or omissions giving rise to the claims occurred in this judicial district and in this division. - 13.
-This Court has the authority to grant declaratory and injunctive relief pursuant to 28 U.S.C. §§ 2201 and 2202.
+Further, the Attorney General works and resides in the State of Arizona. - 13.
+This Court has jurisdiction over the County Recorder Defendants, as they are sued in their official capacities as elected officials in Arizona, and they work or reside in the State of Arizona. - 14.
+Venue is proper under 28 U.S.C. § 1391(b) because a substantial part of the events or omissions giving rise to the claims occurred in this judicial district and in this division. - 15.
+This Court has the authority to grant declaratory and injunctive relief pursuant to 28 U.S.C. §§ 2201 and 2202 and 52 U.S.C. § 20510(b).
 Further, this Court has the authority to enter a declaratory judgment and to provide preliminary and permanent injunctive relief pursuant to Rules 57 and 65 of the Federal Rules of Civil Procedure.